• Skip to primary navigation

 • ×

-Quick and easy homemade sloppy joes with cornbread is a great family friendly meal.
-Hamburger in a juicy sauce topped with buttermilk cornbread.
+Quick and easy homemade sloppy joe casserole topped with Southern cornbread is a great family friendly meal.
+Ground beef in a homemade juicy sauce topped with buttermilk cornbread.
+Finish it in the oven and you’ll have dinner on the table in an hour.

-Everyone likes a juicy sloppy joe, a slightly sweet hamburger mixture on a bun.
-It’s a great go-to weeknight dinner.
-This sloppy joe recipe topped with cornbread is even better because of course it’s covered with homemade cornbread.
+Everyone likes juicy sloppy joes, a slightly sweet hamburger mixture on a bun.
+It’s a great go-to weeknight dinner, but it’s a little messy.
+This sloppy joe casserole is made in a skillet then covered with homemade Southern cornbread.
+It’s not sloppy at all, you eat it with a fork!

-Instead of putting your hamburger mixture inside a bun, cornbread is added to the top and it all bakes together in an iron skillet.
+Instead of putting your hamburger mixture inside a bun, cornbread is added to the top of homemade sloppy joes and it all bakes together in an iron skillet.
 By cooking the cornbread on top of the hamburger mixture it seals in all the juicy barbecue flavor.

 A skillet of sloppy joes with cornbread